 This is a hard season for self-love.
 Images of perceived perfection dance slightly out of reach as companies work to profit off our self-doubts.
 Nothing about our physical bodies drastically changes as December flips to January; yet as the year turns over, we are suddenly in drastic need of fixing.

-Whether it be an early miscarriage, a late-term loss, a still birth, or a baby that passed after birth, a broken body image is common in the wake of losing a baby.
+Whether it be an early miscarriage, a late-term loss, a stillbirth, or a baby that passed after birth, a broken body image is common in the wake of losing a baby.
 Our physical body is an easy scapegoat for blame.
 This month, I want to share 4 core realizations about body image I had after my loss.
 I started ashamed of myself; slowly, I was able to get myself healthy and acknowledge what my body had actually done.
 I am not a doctor, I am not a specialist, I am just a mama of loss.
-The things I say below are based on my own experiences, supported by information I found helpful, and they are straight from my heart.
+The things I say below are based on my own experiences, supported by the information I found helpful, and they are straight from my heart.

 If you are interested, at the end of this post, there is a free printable worksheet to be sure you get the most out of your time here!